-The Girl's Guide to a Football Weekend in Vegas
+The Girl's Guide to a Football Weekend in Las Vegas

 There may be no better time to visit Las Vegas than autumn.
-The weather is great – warm enough for the pool by day but cooling down enough when the sun goes down to slide into your skinny jeans for a night out on the town.
-The crowds tend to thin out in November, so there are deals on rooms to be had.
+The weather is great – warm enough for the pool by day but cool enough when the sun goes down to slide into your skinny jeans for a night out on the town.
+With school back in session, there won't be as many families traveling, meaning there will be plenty of deals on rooms to be had.
 And it's football season.

 On football weekends, the entire city buzzes with the extra energy only diehard football fans bring to bear.
 On Saturdays, college football fans up and down the strip wear their school pride on their chests and backs.
 On Sunday mornings, even the blackjack dealers are decked out in NFL jerseys.
 Prime seats in front of the big screens fill up early at the sports books and bars.
 You can watch football while gambling, and you'll hear cheers throughout casino every time a team scores.